-Because of the similarity of the two terms, confusion often exists with routed protocol and routing protocol.
+Because of the similarity of the two terms, confusion often exists with routed protocol and

-Routed protocol is any network protocol that provides enough information in its network layer address to allow a packet to be forwarded from one host to another host based on the addressing scheme.
+Routed protocol is any network protocol that provides enough information in its network and a different address to allow a packet to be forwarded from one host to another host based on the addressing scheme.
 Routed protocols define the field formats within a packet.
-Packets are generally conveyed from end system to end system.
-The Internet Protocol (IP) is an example of a routed protocol.

-Routing protocols support a routed protocol by providing mechanisms for sharing routing information.
-Routing protocol messages move between the routers.
+Packets are are really conveyed from end system to end system.
+The Internet Protocol (IP) is an example a routed protocol.
+Routing protocols support a routed protocol by providing mechanisms for sharing routing mechanisms for sharing routing protocol messages move between the routers.